 The College continuously attempts to improve each program and as a result, courses and/or requirements may be modified.
 Curriculum, course content, and admission criteria are subject to change by action of the College faculty and administration.
 Contact the Health Careers Office at (313) 845-9877 for any current program updates or visit HFC's website.

-The Paramedic Program has been awarded the highest level of approval through the Michigan Department of Community Health (MDCH), EMS and Trauma Systems Section, 525 W. Ottawa St, Lansing, MI 48909.
-Phone: 517-241-4917.
+The HFC Paramedic Program has been awarded the highest level of approval through the Michigan Department of Health and Human Services, EMS & Trauma Division.

 Students planning to enter the second year of studies, which includes the paramedic core, must apply through the EMS office in Health Careers.
 Required Core Course sequencing begins in the Fall semester.
 Early advising for course sequencing is highly recommended.
 Acceptance to the college is granted to most applicants and neither constitutes nor guarantees admission to the Paramedic program.
 Students are accepted into the program based on a “first-qualified, first-accepted” basis.
 All potential placements must be registered on the wait list in the EMS office.